Growing company also announces expansion of leadership team and need to move to new, larger office space

 Amorosi has spent more than 21 years in the healthcare industry.
 He currently serves as senior vice president of managed markets at Upsher-Smith Laboratories.
 Prior to Upsher-Smith, Amorosi served as chief operating officer at Prime Therapeutics; vice president of trade relations at Omnicare; as well as leadership roles at Aetna, CIGNA and Rite Aid.

 In February, Verde also announced a new Deterra partnership program available for companies and advocacy groups, such as manufacturers, pharmacy benefits managers, health insurers, pharmacies, hospitals and surgery centers, community organizations and police departments.
-The Deterra System utilizes patented MAT12® Molecular Adsorption Technology to deactivate unwanted, unneeded narcotics, antibiotics, transdermal patches and other prescription drugs, rendering them ineffective for misuse and safe for the environment.
+The Deterra System utilizes proprietary MAT12® Molecular Adsorption Technology to deactivate unwanted, unneeded narcotics, antibiotics, transdermal patches and other prescription drugs, rendering them ineffective for misuse and safe for the environment.

 About Verde Technologies, Inc.

 Minneapolis-based Verde Technologies is a privately-owned company committed to developing research-based, scientifically proven solutions to reduce drug abuse and misuse.
-Originally introduced as Medsaway, the new Deterra Drug Deactivation System is powered by patented MAT12 Molecular Adsorption Technology, which deactivates prescription drugs using proprietary activated carbon.
+Originally introduced as Medsaway, the new Deterra Drug Deactivation System is powered by proprietary MAT12 Molecular Adsorption Technology, which deactivates prescription drugs using proprietary activated carbon.
 The technology is highly effective in adsorbing and firmly binding pharmaceuticals, rendering them inactive and ineffective for misuse and safe for the environment.
 For more information, please visit www.DeterraSystem.com.